aliakbarshafi/MusicFeel/README.md

 # MusicFeel
-Classifying music mood using Lyrics
+Identify the the mood of music using Lyrics.